 One additional example illustrates the use of

-paths: instead of
+prefix: instead of

 modules:, useful when external modulefiles are not available or not